borisf/classyshark-bytecode-viewer/README.md

 and run `java -jar ClassySharkBytecodeViewer.jar`.
 Optionally you can add a class file to open.

 ## Why
-Instantaneously understand your Kotlin code on a [class](https://en.wikipedia.org/wiki/Java_class_file) and in hex view.
+Instantaneously understand and assess any Kotlin code.
 ## How
 The most accurate and measurable way is to look at Kotlin generated executable (.class) files, the same files that both JVM and Android DX tool see.